ezrarag/ready-aim-go-website-for-deploy/DATABASE_SETUP.md

 1. **Hydration Mismatch**: Fixed server/client rendering differences in React components
 2. **Missing Database Tables**: Created the missing `profiles`, `projects`, and `testimonials` tables
-3. **Supabase API Errors**: Fixed 400/500 errors by ensuring proper table structure and RLS policies
+3. **Database API Errors**: Fixed 400/500 errors by ensuring proper table structure and policies

 ## Quick Fix Steps

 ### 1. Run Database Setup

-Execute the database setup script in your Supabase SQL editor:
+Execute the database setup script in your Firebase console:

 ```sql
 -- Copy and paste the contents of database/setup-database.sql
 ```

-This will create all necessary tables and fix the database structure.
+This will create all necessary collections and fix the database structure.

 ### 2. Code Changes Made